galfas/statistic-service/README.md

 ## Running

-###Docker
+### Docker
- It is possible to launch the application as a container, in this case you need to have docker installed in your server, and then you just need to execute the next commands in the project root:
+ It is possible to launch the application as a container, in this case you need to have docker installed in your server, and then you just need to execute the next commands in the project's root:

  1. docker build -t statistics:0.0.1 .
  2. docker run -p 8080:8080 statistics:0.0.1

-###Terminal
+### Terminal
 This is a Spring Boot application, so it is packed as a jar.
 To start the app, execute:
 ```
 java -jar <pathToJar>.jar

 ```
-- after run the command "./gradlew build", you can find the jar on "/build/libs/statistc-service-0.0.1.jar" from the project root
+- after run the command "./gradlew build", you can find the jar on "/build/libs/statistc-service-0.0.1.jar" from the project's root
 ###IDE
 Run the main class(Application.java) from any IDE.